 Secondary prophylaxis can improve the prognosis of established rheumatic valvular disease.

-Acute rheumatic fever is an autoimmune disease following infection with group A streptococci.
-It affects multiple systems including the joints, the brain, the skin, and the heart.
-Only the effects on the heart can lead to permanent illness; chronic changes to the valves of the heart are referred to as rheumatic heart disease.
-Acute rheumatic fever tends to recur, leading to cumulative damage to the cardiac valvular tissue.
+Acute rheumatic fever is an autoimmune disease that may occur following group A streptococcal throat infection.
+It can affect multiple systems, including the joints, heart, brain, and skin.
+Only the effects on the heart can lead to permanent illness; chronic changes to the heart valves are referred to as chronic rheumatic heart disease.
+Without long-term penicillin secondary prophylaxis, acute rheumatic fever can recur, leading to cumulative damage to the cardiac valvular tissue.

 Professor of Pediatrics